 Do I need a gaming PC for VR?

-Yes, PC VR gaming requires a capable gaming computer.
-Minimum specs include an RTX 2060 or equivalent GPU, 16GB RAM, and a modern 6-core CPU.
+PC VR gaming requires a capable gaming computer with at minimum an RTX 2060 or equivalent GPU, 16GB of RAM, and a modern 6-core CPU.
 For comfortable high-refresh-rate gaming, an RTX 3070 or better is recommended.
-Some headsets like Quest 3 can also play standalone games without any PC.
+However, standalone headsets like the Quest 3 and Quest 3S can also play standalone games without any PC connection, then connect wirelessly for PCVR when desired.

 Is wireless VR as good as wired for PC gaming?